This week I have been present at three events where Personal Branding and LinkedIn have been the protagonists.

 - Improving the sense of community, humanizing ways to connect

-- Continuous focus on creating content that brings value
+- Continuous focus on creating content that adds value

-- Prioritize more authentic and humanized branding (videos, Originality...)
+- Prioritize a more authentic and humanized branding staff (Videos, Originality...)

 - Affordable coaching services

 - Greater focus on sharing results and team successes